Photo of doll with text: No, really! I swear! Lots of girls have violet eyes!

 This entry brought to you by insomnia and dry skin!

-Man and woman embracing in bodice-ripper cliche pose, with a vacuum cleaner
+revena: Man and woman embracing in bodice-ripper cliche pose, with a vacuum cleaner (Romance)

 Okay, so I just saw Thor.